swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

   </saml2p:IDPList>
 </saml2p:Scoping>
 ```
-*Example of how an `AuthnRequest` contains a `Scoping`-element where the requester signals to the Proxy IdP which Identity Provider that should perform the authentication of the user.*
+*Example of how an `AuthnRequest` contains a `Scoping`-element where the requester (Service Provider) signals to the Proxy IdP which Identity Provider that should perform the authentication of the user.*

 The Swedish eIDAS Connector is a Proxy IdP that proxies requests to foreign eIDAS Proxy Services.
 Normally, the eIDAS connector presents a country selection dialogue to the user, prompting for the country where the user should be directed to for authentication.
 However, a Service Provider MAY include an eIDAS Proxy Service alias URI for a specific country's Proxy Service under the `<saml2p:Scoping>` element of the `<saml2p:AuthnRequest>` in order to bypass the country selection dialogue.
 See section 3.1.9.1 of \[[EidRegistry](#eidregistry)\].